Search Icon

 3.6

-Saxo Bank accepts payments via bank wire, and credit and debit cards.
+Saxo accepts payments via bank wire, and credit and debit cards.
 Deposits and withdrawals are processed fairly quickly, and Saxo does not charge any handling fees for either.
 However, third-party banking fees may apply in some cases.

-Saxo Bank Deposit Methods
+Saxo Deposit Methods

 Method Handling Fee Transaction Time* Minimum Amount Maximum Amount